Heusweiler radio transmitter: Replacement transmitters

 From 1973 to 1994 the Heusweiler transmitter transmitted the program of Europawelle Saar.

-Current transmitter

 Since 1994, the transmitter has been used for broadcasting the program of Deutschlandfunk.
-The transmitting power is permanently 600 kilowatts, however Deutschlandfunk closed down all its Medium Wave transmitters, including the Heusweiler radio transmitter on December 31, 2015.
+The transmitting power was permanently 600 kilowatts, however Deutschlandfunk closed down all its Medium Wave transmitters, including the Heusweiler radio transmitter on December 31, 2015.

 In order to prevent a disturbing influence on car electronics by the transmitter, a net of wires was hung over the A8 Autobahn near the transmitter.

-The Saarland Broadcasting plans to put a second medium-wave transmitter in Heusweiler in service for an information program in the day hours.
+De-funct 2015

+On December 31, 2015 at 11:57 p.m. the channels were finally switched off.
+Since 11:45 p.m., the Deutschlandfunk frequency 1422 kHz had been broadcasting the old Deutschlandfunk marker, which has not been used in the program for years, in a continuous loop as a special farewell campaign.

+The 1179 kHz frequency of Antenne Saar was switched off in the middle of the ARD night program.

+After the end of the medium wave era in Germany, the facility in Heusweiler was shut down by Saarländischer Rundfunk.
+A planned sale to RTL in Luxembourg did not take place.
+In 2018 the masts were blown up in a controlled manner.